LaylaUX/Jumpstart/README.md

 # Jumpstart
-# A responsive page for a fictional crowdfunding organization, created using HTML, CSS, Bootstrap, and JQuery.
+# A landing page for a fictional crowdfunding organization, created using HTML, CSS, and JQuery.